zzxwill/oss/intl.en-US/API Reference/Access control/Add a signature to the header.md

 1. Set CanonicalizedResource into a null character string \(“”\);
 2. Add the OSS resource to be accessed in the following format: `/BucketName/ObjectName`. \(If ObjectName does not exist, CanonicalizedResource is “/BucketName/“.
 If BucketName does not exist either, CanonicalizedResource is “/“.\)
 3. If the requested resource includes sub-resources \(SubResource\), sort all the sub-resources in a lexicographically ascending order and separate the sub-resources using the separator `&` to generate a sub-resource string.
 Add “?” and the sub-resource string to the end of the CanonicalizedResource string.
 In this case, CanonicalizedResource is like: `/BucketName/ObjectName?acl&uploadId=UploadId`
-4. If the user request specifies the query string \(QueryString, also called HTTP Request Parameters\), sort these query strings and request values in a lexicographically ascending order, separate the query strings and request values using the separator `&`, and add them to CanonicalizedResource based on the parameters.
-In this case, CanonicalizedResource is like:  `/BucketName/ObjectName?acl&response-content-type=ContentType&uploadId=UploadId`.

 **Note:**